NCT07533084

 • Italian Validation and Factor Structure of the dynamic Neurocognitive Adaptation Scale (dNA)

 The primary outcome of this study is the successful Italian validation of the dNA scale.
-Specifically, we expect to replicate the results of the English-language version (Cieri et al., accepted), with a four-factor structure, no multicollinearity (r \< 0.95) or insufficient common variance (r \< 0.3), satisfactory Kaiser-Meyer-Olkin (KMO) indices (\>0.70), significant Bartlett's sphericity test (\<0.01), and high internal consistency as indicated by Cronbach's alpha (\>0.80).
+Specifically, investigators expect to replicate the results of the English-language version (Cieri et al., accepted), with a four-factor structure, no multicollinearity (r \< 0.95) or insufficient common variance (r \< 0.3), satisfactory Kaiser-Meyer-Olkin (KMO) indices (\>0.70), significant Bartlett's sphericity test (\<0.01), and high internal consistency as indicated by Cronbach's alpha (\>0.80).

 From enrollment until the completion of dNA scale administration at the time of enrollment.